oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 4: Feature Selection

+This chapter discusses some of the standard techniques in feature selection.
 Feature engineering is a important component of predictive analytics.
 And the hope is that some of the newly engineered features capture a predictive relationship with the outcome.
 But some may not be relevant to the outcome.
 Moreover, some of the original predictors also may not contain predictive information.
 For a number of models, predictive performance is degraded as the number of uninformative predictors increases.
 Therefore, there is a genuine need to appropriately select predictors for modeling.
 The following topidcs are covered:

     - Goals of feature selection
     - Effect of irrelevant features